AmirEhsan95/AmirEhsan95.github.io/index.md

 ## News

+* **July 2024**: I have been invited by the Signal Processing Society (SPS) to present a [webinar](https://signalprocessingsociety.org/blog/sps-webinar-deep-generative-models-bayesian-imaging) on deep generative models for Bayesian imaging.
+* **May 2024**: I presented a talk on physics-informed neural networks for cosmological imaging at the [Cosmo 21 Conference](https://cosmo21.cosmostat.org/) in Chania, Greece.
 * **Jan 2024**: Our recent [preprint](https://arxiv.org/abs/2401.00816) is now available on ArXiv.
 * **Nov 2023**: Our [paper](https://ieeexplore.ieee.org/abstract/document/10054422) "Conditional Injective Flows for Bayesian Imaging" is among the top 25 most downloaded papers in IEEE Transactions on Computational Imaging (TCI) from Sept.
 2022 - Sept.
 2023.
 * **Aug 2023**: Our [paper](https://ieeexplore.ieee.org/abstract/document/10250175) "Deep Injective Prior for Inverse Scattering" has been accepted by IEEE Transactions on Antennas and Propagation.